 Adding an iOS app ⚓

-- On the Create new App page, choose the account you wish to add the app to.
+- Choose the account you wish to add the app to.

-- Select the Git hosting service that hosts your repository, then find and select your repository that hosts the project.
+- Select the Git provider service that hosts your repository, then find and select your repository that hosts the project.
 Read more about connecting your repository.

 .xcodeproj) or Xcode Workspace (